 Every year, utilities in Massachusetts report information about gas leaks in their territories to the Department of Public Utilities.
 HEET uses the reports to create the maps and information below.

 The maps are snapshots in time as of the last day covered by the report.
-Any one leak could have been repaired since, or new ones developed.
+Any one leak could have been repaired since or new ones developed.

-For information on how to reduce gas leaks in your local town or across the state, read our action manual.
+For information on how to reduce gas leaks in your town or across the state, read our action manual.

 This work has been supported through a kind donation by Boston Mothers Out Front and Clean Water Fund, as well as assistance from Sierra Club of Massachusetts.